somyakantdash/Pipe-Network-Testnet-Node-Run-Full-Guide/CLI-Node.md

   }
 }
 ```
+Then save - CTRL+X Then Enter "Y" Then Enter

 - `pop-location`: location of VPS --> Command to Check --> `realpath --relative-to /usr/share/zoneinfo /etc/localtime`
 - `website`: Anything you prefer (can use github profile)